 The survivors retreated to the walls of Ikirun and reported their defeat to Balogun Obgoriefon who quickly attacked and tactically defeated the Ijesha force.
 He then returned to his previous position where he was fighting Ilorin.
 Ogboriefon successfully defeated the Ilorin army and drove them out of their camp, but he was too late, Osi Ilori had already been killed.

 He completed the victory by defeating the Ilas and Ekitis.
 Ibadan soldiers chased the Ilorin survivors to Inisa, a town between Ofa and Ikirun.
 When news reached the people of Ofa that the Ilorins were retreating towards Inisa, they cut the bridge across the Otin River in the rear and left the retreating Fulanis of Ilorin devastated.

 Ibadan army pushed the Fulanis into the river and drowned en masse, thus the war was named Jalumi which literally means “hit the river“.
 In history, this war is also called the 1878 Battle of Ikirun or Battle of Waterloo.

 After the war, Ibadan armies stationed in Ikirun but left after an agreement between Ikirun and Ibadan.
-This birthed the statement “Kí ogun ó tó kúrò ní Ìkìrun, ọ̀rọ̀ ló tẹ́lẹ̀” which means “Before warriors left Ikirun, there were some discussions/agreement”.
+This birthed the statement “Kí ogun ó tó kúrò ní Ìkìrun, ọ̀rọ̀ ló tẹ́lẹ̀” which means “Before war left Ikirun, there was an agreement”.

-A water cannon monument marking the end of the Jalumi war is located at Odo Otin River bank in Inisa till today.
+A water cannon monument marking the end of the Jalumi war stands at Odo Otin riverbank in Inisa till date.

-* Johnson, Samuel; The History of the Yorubas: From the Earliest Times to the Beginning of the British Protectorate
+- Johnson, Samuel; The History of the Yorubas: From the Earliest Times to the Beginning of the British Protectorate